-By this time of the morning I was meant to be at work an hour away, fixing some cctv cameras.
+By this time of the morning I was meant to be at work, an hour’s drive away, fixing some cctv cameras.
 After a lot of apologising throughout the day and having a blazing row with my employer about it, I arrived home, deaf in my left ear, dizzy and with no sensation in the left side of my face.

 This was the last day that I would go to work for about 6 or 7 months.
 My employer and my GP were non-sympathetic about what was happening to me.
 The GP saying that I should get some therapy as this was stress related.
 I saw another doctor.
 They referred me to the hospital for a brain scan and I had an appointment set for a few weeks time.

 By the time my appointment came, I had moved back with my parents, who were going through a divorce at the time, and was unable to do very much at all.
 The left hand side of my face was now completely ice-cold numb and I had lost all motor function on the left hand side of my body.
 I had to be ambulanced to the hospital as I was unable to move myself without being sick.
 No one knew what was happening.
 I’d never been ill before in my life.

 I can remember looking up at the tiny holes in the ceiling tiles while I was laying in the emergency room and as everything went dark I thought “Oh well, I’ve had fun”.
 I thought I was a goner.

-I woke up later in a hospital bed wanting to pee more that I ever have done before in my entire life.
+I woke up later in a hospital bed wanting to pee more that I ever had done before in my entire life.
 I thought I was going to burst.
 I tried to get up and walk to the toilet but quickly realised that A: my legs didn’t work and B: I was hooked up to a drip.
-Yep, I fell down like someone in a scene from a slapstick comedy.
+I fell down like someone in a scene from a slapstick comedy.

-The next ten days in hospital were blurry to say the least however this was probably for the best.
-I had blood tests, a lumbar puncture and another weird test where wires were attached to my head and I was forced to watch a black and white flashing checkerboard screen.
-I felt like something out of a vintage horror b-movie.
+The next ten days in hospital were blurry to say the least but this was probably for the best.
+I had blood tests, a lumbar puncture and another weird test where wires were attached to my head and I was forced to watch a black and white flashing checkerboard screen, quite like something out of a vintage horror b-movie.

 Aside of learning how to walk again, I can remember laughing at myself as I was sitting up in bed re-learning how to write my name.
 The irony being that my name is only two letters long.
 It took some time but I got it in the end.
 Interestingly my handwriting is still terrible.

 A few weeks later I was back in hospital for 5 more days of observation as the other side of my body had decided to stop working too and there was a concern that I wouldn’t be able to eat or drink as both sides of my throat were numb.
 It never got that bad but the doctors (and me) were worried about it.

 In June 2003 I was diagnosed with having Multiple Sclerosis.

 I’m not going to lie, life was hard to rebuild after that but I feel that I did to pretty good effect.
 I made a ton of amazing friends around the world who helped me through some really difficult times.
-I taught myself how to do web and changed my career to work in it as I figured hanging off of buildings fixing CCTV cameras and burglar alarms probably wasn’t the best idea if my legs weren’t going to work for long.
+I taught myself how to do web and refocussed my career to work in it; I figured hanging off of buildings, fixing CCTV cameras and burglar alarms probably wasn’t the best idea if my legs weren’t going to work for long.